Install Docker in WSL 2 without Docker Desktop

 Prefer video?
 Here’s a recorded version of this tip on YouTube.
 Besides going over the steps below it covers the “why” and the pros / cons of doing this.

-You’ll get the same conviniences of Docker Desktop such as being able to access localhost
+You’ll get the same conveniences of Docker Desktop such as being able to access

 You’ll also have options to run Kubernetes directly in WSL 2 if you choose to use KinD or any other tool that lets you run a Kubernetes cluster without Docker Desktop.